Elementary School Program

 How are Quran and Arabic classes instructed?

 Quran classes meet 5 times a week and focus on Qaidah, Tajweed and Hifd.
 Students receive placement test at the beginning of the year in order to be assigned to the appropriate class based on their ability.
 Qaidah Al Noraniyah is currently the materials used for classes.
-Arabic classes meet 2 times a week and focus on reading, writing, and basic conversational skills.
+Our leveled Arabic classes use the Al Arabiyyah Bayna Yadyk series for Arabic classes which meet 2 times a week and focus on reading, writing, and basic conversational skills.
 Students receive placement test at the beginning of the year in order to be assigned to the appropriate class based on their ability.
+Students who are advanced can test for eligibility in our Hifdh program.

 Empty space, drag to resize